-These types need to touch the object that they’re measuring the temperature of, whether it’s a solid, liquid or gas.
+These types need to touch the object that they’re measuring the temperature of, whether it’s a solid, liquid, or gas.
 They actually just measure their own temperature, but we infer that the temperature of whatever it’s in contact with is in thermal equilibrium (i.e. are the same temperature).

-Common types of contact temperatures sensors include thermocouples, RTD’s, thermistors, thermostats and semiconductor temperature sensors.
+Common types of contact temperatures sensors include thermocouples, RTD’s, thermistors, thermostats, and semiconductor temperature sensors.
 They should be used when you are able to make good thermal contact between the device and what you’re measuring.
 It’s also easier to attain continuous monitoring and data collection with contact thermometers.

 - Non-contact temperature sensors

 These determine temperatures from a distance, by measuring the thermal radiation emitted by an object or heat source.
-The applications for these are often in high temperature or hazardous environments where you need to maintain a safe distance away from a particular body.
+The applications for these are often in high temperatures or hazardous environments where you need to maintain a safe distance away from a particular body.

-Thermal imaging and infrared sensors are the most common type of non-contact temperature sensors, and are used in the following circumstances: when the target object is moving (such as on a conveyor belt or within moving machinery), if it’s a great distance away, if there’s a dangerous surrounding environment (such as high voltages) or at extremely high temperatures where a contact sensor would not function appropriately.
+Thermal imaging and infrared sensors are the most common type of non-contact temperature sensors, and are used in the following circumstances: when the target object is moving (such as on a conveyor belt or within moving machinery), if it’s a great distance away if there’s a dangerous surrounding environment (such as high voltages) or at extremely high temperatures where a contact sensor would not function appropriately.

 Common applications of temperature sensors